AidosKuneen/aidosd-v1/README.md

  * `rpcuser` : Username for JSON-RPC connections
  * `rpcpassword`: Password for JSON-RPC connections
  * `rpcport`: Listen for JSON-RPC connections on <port> (default: 8332)
  * `walletnotify`: Execute command when a transaction comes into a wallet (%s in cmd is replaced by bundle ID)
- * `aidos_node`: Host address of an Aidos node server , which must be confifured  for wallet.
+ * `aidos_node`: Host address of an Aidos node server , which must be configured for wallet.
  * `testnet`: Set `true` if you are using `testnet` (default: false).
  * `passphrase`: Set `false` if your program sends tokens withtout `walletpassphrase` (default :true) .
  * `tag`: Set your identifier.
 You can use charcters 9 and A~Z and don't use other ones, and it must be under 20 characters.
  This is used as tag in transactions aidosd sends.

-Note that `aidosd` always encrypts seeds with AES regardles `passphrase` settings.
+Note that `aidosd` always encrypts seeds with AES regardless `passphrase` settings.

 Examples of `aidosd.conf`: